Make a date

 Glaven Valley churches are taking part in the annual Five Churches Festival, curated by pianist Brenda Blewett and Chaos Collective, a Norfolk-based string quartet.
 Wiveton Church hosts the launch with the duo of Lotte Betts-Dean (mezzo-soprano) and Dimitris Soukaras (guitar), both pictured, whose programme Time Stands Still fuses the music of John Dowland and Nick Drake as well as other goodies.
 Other acts appearing in the festival include the Chris Cooper Trio, cellist Robert Cohen, legendary jazz singer Barbar Gough, and the London Central Brass Quintet.

-9 July to 14 September: Summer Circus & Water Spectacular
+Now until 14 September: Summer Circus & Water Spectacular

 If you’ve never seen the summer show at the Hippodrome, Great Yarmouth, then you’re in for a treat.
 Running from 9 July to 14 September, the annual Summer Circus & Water Spectacular, hosted by Jack Jay and Johnny Mac, offers the best international circus acts including trapeze artists, acrobatics, slapstick comics, and, of course, the amazing water routines.